 What if I’m already registered?

 You should already have a UTR code somewhere.
 If you’ve misplaced it, start by checking any correspondence that you may have received from HMRC.
-All previous tax returns will reference it, along with any notices you may have had to file a return, payment reminders or statements of account, the ‘welcome to Self Assessment’ letter SA250 or even stored in software should you use it to file your return.
+Previous tax returns, payment reminders, notice to file tax returns, statements of account, the ‘welcome to Self Assessment’ letter SA250 or even stored in software should you use it to file your return.

 In addition, your HMRC online account will also display the code, provided you can access it.
 If none of these options prove fruitful, contact the Self Assessment helpline.